12TribesofIsrael/ultimatedisputegenerator/MAX_DELETION_INTEGRATION_GUIDE.md

 3. Provide complete account documentation
 4. Compensatory damages for FCRA violations
 5. Written confirmation of compliance within 15 days

+#### **Parallelization Rules:**
+- Always send furnisher disputes in parallel with CRA disputes for the same items
+- If CRA verifies but furnisher fails to produce documentation → treat as §1681s-2(b) failure
+- If furnisher marks disputed incorrectly or not at all → cite §1681s-2(a)(3)
+- Maintain unified evidence pack: creditor responses, call logs, and doc lists

 ---